Tracing the impacts of human activity on the natural world!

-Substantial material will be available from mid-2022 with a view to completion in the first half of 2023
+Substantial material will be available from fall 2022 with a view to completion in the first half of 2023

 The content in this archive will support tracing the impacts of human activity on the natural world and enable these impacts to be researched and analyzed through documents, images, data, maps, and photographs.

 The collections will primarily come from new digitization that will complement existing open or commercial resources and will complement the data, documents, and themes present in the existing Wiley Digital Archives from the Royal Geographical Society, Royal Anthropological Institute, New York Academy of Sciences, British Association for the Advancement of Science, and Royal College of Physicians.

 - Climate Change